ScratcherAwesomeMinecraft2005/audacity/README.md

 - **Accessibility** for VI users.
 - **Analysis and visualization** tools to analyze audio or other signal data.

+## About this fork

+This is my own custom build of Audacity with a few small changes.
+For now, it's just a higher refresh rate for the track view.

 ## Users

 For end users, the latest Windows and macOS release version of Audacity is available from the [Audacity website](https://www.audacityteam.org/download/).
 Help with using Audacity is available at https://audacityteam.org/help

 ## Developers

 Build instructions are available [here](https://github.com/audacity/audacity/blob/master/BUILDING.md).

 Additional development resources may be found in the [wiki](https://github.com/audacity/audacity/wiki).